Department of History

 San Marcos, TX 78666-4684

 All applicants must hold a baccalaureate degree from a regionally accredited university.
-A minimum of a 2.75 GPA on the last 60 undergraduate semester hours of letter-grade work earned at a four-year college or university before receipt of a Bachelor's (plus any previously completed graduate or professional work) is required.
+A minimum of a 2.75 GPA on the last 60 undergraduate semester hours of letter-grade work earned at a four-year college or university before receipt of a Bachelor's (plus any previously completed graduate work) is required.

 In addition, a minimum of a 3.25 GPA on a minimum of 24 hours of undergraduate work in history is required.
 Six hours of undergraduate foreign language credit is preferred.